ShidaYan/shidayan.github.io/README.md

-# YAN Shida Personal Website
+# Shida Yan Personal Website

 This is a lightweight static personal academic website.